varunjm/Bug-life-time-estimator/README.md

     "app_route": "/predict-bug-lifetime"
 }
 ```
 The fields marked in angular brackets are customizable values, needed to be filled by the user, which could be pertinent to their github account or repository.
-All the remaining fields (`github_api_url`, `ngrok_api_url`, `app_route`) need to be used as is.
+The `github_api_url` field can be kept the same if the bot is being used on a ncsu github account.
+If not , `"https://api.github.com"` should be used instead.
+All the remaining fields (`ngrok_api_url`, `app_route`) need to be used as is.
 More than one repositories can be provided as an array of JSONs.
 Each of these repositories will be assigned a web hook that is triggered by an 'issues' event.

     - `<repository-name>` : Repository to which the event Web Hook belongs.
     - `<user-id>`: Id of the owner of the said repository.
     - `<github-access-token>`: Access token needed make API calls, specific to the said owner.
     - `<port number>`: Port address of the local app.
-Normally its value is 3000.
+(For example: "3000").

 ### Running the app
 * In a terminal, run `ngrok http <port number>`.
 Use the same port number provided in the `config.json` file.
-* In another terminal run `npm install` followed by `npm start`.
+* In another terminal run `npm install` followed by `npm start` in the same directory as `app.js`.
 This installs all the dependencies and starts the app (bot)